 In foreclosure cases, this notification serves to alert interested parties, such as potential buyers, about an ongoing property dispute.
 Prospective buyers typically prefer properties with clear titles.
 This notice discourages buyers and prohibits the property owner from selling the property until the legal dispute is settled.

 Any party who claims rights or ownership to real estate can legally file a lis pendens.
 If a homeowner defaults on their mortgage payments and breaks a contract with the creditor, the creditor can file a lis pendens on the property when they begin the foreclosure proceedings.

-The two main types of foreclosure proceedings are judicial foreclosure and non-judicial foreclosure.
-In a judicial foreclosure, lenders must file a notice and complaint with the court.
-In some states, a lis pendens is an optional document; however, twenty-two states, New York included, require that the lender files a lis pendens along with the foreclosure documents.
-In these states, a judgment of foreclosure cannot be granted unless the lis pendens has been on file for twenty days or more.
-In a non-judicial foreclosure, the creditor doesn’t file a lis pendens but instead records a notice of default.
+There are two primary types of foreclosure proceedings: judicial and non-judicial.
+In a judicial foreclosure, lenders need to submit a notice and complaint to the court.
+In certain states, a specific document, which is optional in some places, is required.
+Twenty-two states, including New York, mandate that lenders file this document along with foreclosure paperwork.
+In these states, a foreclosure judgment cannot be issued unless this specific document has been on file for at least twenty days.
+On the other hand, in a non-judicial foreclosure, the creditor doesn’t submit the same document but instead records a notice of default.

 Whether a lender is required to file a lis pendens or chooses to file the document, it needs to be filed with the county recorder’s office in the county the foreclosure is taking place.
 A lis pendens generally has information about the property like a description and includes details about the nature of the claim.

 Once a lis pendens is filed, the real estate is considered to be in pre-foreclosure.
 This is sometimes referred to as a pre-foreclosure Lis pendens.
 The property will stay in this status until the property is sold.